Miss and Mister Supranational: Titleholders

-The following is a list of all Miss and Mister Supranational Organization titleholders from the founding of each pageant until now.
+The following is a list of all Miss and Mister Supranational Organization titleholders from the establishment of each pageant until now.

 Supra Star Search

-During a Covid-19 pandemic in 2020, Supra Star Search was introduced on 19 October 2020 as a virtual competition for men and women who want to compete for the Miss or Mister Supranational titles in countries with no national organizations.
+During a COVID-19 pandemic in 2020, Supra Star Search was introduced on 19 October 2020 as a virtual competition for men and women who want to compete for the Miss or Mister Supranational titles in countries with no national organizations.